 Even if you typically eat a healthy diet, it can be extremely hard not to overindulge on sweets during the holiday season!
-And the thing about sugar is that it’s highly addictive.
-That means, the more you eat of it, the more your body and brain is going to crave it, and prompt you to get your “fix.”
+And the thing about sugar is that it can be highly addictive.
+That means, the more you eat of it, the more your body and brain can crave it, and prompt you to get your “fix.”

 In this article, we’ll reveal some smart ways to avoid sugar cravings (both now during the holidays, but also come January, when you’re still craving the sweet stuff and can’t figure out why)!
 The truth is, your cravings don’t have to control you, even though it may feel as if they do.
 How do you stop sugar cravings when they’re pulling you down?!
 Read on to find out…